 Even if you don’t really have an explanation for why you can’t do it, procrastinating about even committing to it is a huge clue that it is not a priority for you right now.
 X doesn’t need any explanation anyway.
 X needs an answer.

-Like most things, it takes practice.
+Like most things, it takes practice to notice the disguised “no”.
 I am getting better at noticing when I’m doing this but I still miss some.
 Hence my recent reminder.

 Don’t over-explain.
 All you really need to say is that you have realized you are overcommitted and cannot complete this project.
 If you must, apologize for taking so long and/or suggest possible alternatives.